 Digital Marketing

-Draft or review a PPC management agreement for ad spend, approvals, reporting, account control and IP terms.
+A Sprintlaw lawyer can draft or review your PPC management agreement, covering ad spend, approvals, reporting, account access and intellectual property.

 100,000+ businesses helped